KozmikWZRD/impostorLegacyPublic/LEGACY.md

 - RHM's Z-value is fixed in the greenhouse stage.
 - Polus Boyfriend's windy variant now has correct looped poses.
 - Maroon's poses are now looped.
 - Fixed inconsistency with Identity Crisis doppelgänger notes.
-(GitHub pull)
+(GitHub contribution)
 - Grey given a correct healthbar color.
 - A bunch of offsets were fixed.
 - Pink's Pretender death animation was re-exported to fix effects.